-I've visited different places in India for about a month, which made me fell in love with their foods—especially their flat bread.
+I've visited different places in India for about a month, which made me fell in love with their foods—especially their flatbread.
 Some famous Indian breads are bhatoora, chapati, kulcha, naan, roti, paratha, and puri.
-These are best served with a saucy meal like curry or a grilled food like tandoori, or simple dip like cheesy corn and sausage dip.
-Follow my tried-and-tested recipe below on how to make flat bread without yeast.
+These are best served with a saucy meal like curry, grilled food like tandoori, or simple dip like cheesy corn and sausage dip.
+Follow my tried-and-tested recipe below for how to make this no-yeast flatbread.
 Enjoy!

 - 3/4 cup milk

 - 4 tablespoons butter, melted

 - Oil, for cooking